efrj/HolyBiblePhpRest/README.md

 ### Install

 Use the composer command to install all the dependencies used in the application.
+The root directory of the application is the directory named "public".

 For some biblical verse format json enter the book abbreviation, chapter and verse number in the url number to get the desired passage.